shanzantrik/aine/README.md

-# NIMS - Nursing Institute Management System
+# NIMS - Nursing Institute Management System by Shantanu Goswamißß

 A comprehensive management system built with Next.js 15 and Supabase for nursing institutes.